nmtkpbic/nmtk/README.md

 Note that many of the python components installed in the Virtual Environment specify required version information, for that reason they are not listed here.

-Reference the requirements.txt file in the repository root for details about python sub-component requirements.
+Refer to the requirements.txt file in the repository root for details about python sub-component requirements.

 ## Installation Instructions

-The installation instructions below are tested and work on Ubuntu 14.02 LTS .
-Other distributions may require different packages or steps to satisfy NMTK pre-requisites; and may require different steps to perform installation steps (such as installing celery daemons, Apache configuration files, etc.)
+The installation instructions below are tested and work on Ubuntu 14.02 LTS.
+Other distributions may require different packages or steps to satisfy NMTK pre-requisites;
+and may require different steps to perform installation (such as installing celery daemons, Apache configuration files, etc.)

 ### Pre-Requisites

-There are some pre-requisites that should be installed.
-The assumption in this case is that you are using debian, but these pre-reqs (and their install packages) translate easily (try google) to numerous other OSs:
+There are some pre-requisites that should be installed at the system level.
+You may wish to install additional suggested packages (such as documentation) related to each of these, but doing so is unnecessary simply to run the NMTK system.
+The assumption in this case is that you are using Debian Linux or one of its derivatives such as Ubuntu, but these pre-requisites (and their install packages) are commonly available for other operating systems:

+ * build-essentials
+ * git
  * apache2
  * python-dev
  * python-setuptools